markdown-extended/manifest/mde-manifest.md

 Effectively, URLs often use underscores as a word separator and these ones MUST NOT be considered as typographic delimiters.

+This rule only concerns *underscores*.
+If a writer wants to emphase just a part of a word, he can do so using the *asterisks* notation.

 ### B.3.
 Abbreviations {#B3}